Testing mean and variance by e-processes: Discussion

 This paper proposes an e-process based approach for testing mean and variance from non-stationary data.
 We consider four classes of non-parametric composite hypotheses with specified mean and variance bound along with additional constraints of distribution, such as symmetry, unimodality, or a combination thereof.
 For this purpose, our main technical results give the best p-variables and e-variables in the simple setting where one summary data point is observed.
 The explicit formulas are summarized in Table \ref{tab:1}.
 Using the obtained e-variables, we construct an e-process using either the e-mixture method or the e-GREE method.
-Simulation studies and empirical analysis are conducted to show the performance of the proposed methods in comparison with GRAPA of \cite{WR23}.
+Simulation studies and empirical analysis are conducted to show the performance of the proposed methods in comparison with GRAPA of \cite{WR24} and with the exponential supermartingale methods of \cite{HRMS20, HRMS21} and \cite{WR23}.

 As mentioned in Section \ref{sec:single}, our constructions of p-values and e-values are potentially useful for multiple testing, which is not addressed in this paper.
 The literature on using e-values in multiple testing is growing recently.
 For instance, e-values are used for false discovery control in knockoffs; see \cite{RB23} for derandomization, \cite{ALM23} for Bayesian linear models, and \cite{GS23} for resolution-adaptive variable selection.
-Finally, the obtained e-variables may also be useful to build e-confidence regions (see \cite{VW23}) and e-posterior (see \cite{G23}) for $(\mu,\sigma^2)$, although we mainly consider a non-parametric setting.
+Finally, the obtained e-variables may also be useful to build e-confidence regions (see \cite{VW23}) and e-posterior as (see \cite{G23}) for $(\mu,\sigma^2)$, although we mainly consider a non-parametric setting.